 Three takeaways for established brands in an age of novelty.

 1) Emotion is key.
 With so many options, alcohol brands must work hard to stand out and be different.
 Emotion offers a way to build a meaningfully different position.
-But whatever path you choose, through humor or storytelling, be clear on the emotion in your brand’s positioning.
+But whatever path you choose, through humour or storytelling, be clear on the emotion in your brand’s positioning.

 2) Look for the right expression.
 Brands can be more relevant by tapping into category drivers.
 But don’t make assumptions on what this means.
 Use the emotional lens to choose the right expression to support your brand in a unique way.